About the course …

 Where is Mayflower College located?

-Coast of England.
-The Mayflower College is just 100 metres from the seafront
+West Coast of England.
+The Mayflower College is just 100 metres from

 What is there to do in Plymouth?

-shops, pubs, restaurants, theatres, sports facilities, etc. The surrounding
+of shops, pubs, restaurants, theatres, sports facilities, etc. The

-countryside of Dartmoor and Cornwall is some of the most spectacular and
+surrounding countryside of Dartmoor and Cornwall is some of the most

 Things to do: